LeonBroseliske/DPI/README.md

-## Debian Preseed Iso creation script
+## Debian Preseed Integrator script

 Integrates preseed configs for both legacy as EFI installs into the latest stable Debian netinstall ISO (including firmware for certain NICs) to automate your installs.